-The College also administers many special trusts, as detailed in Notes 18 and 33 to the financial statements.
+The College also administers many special trusts, as detailed in Notes 18 and 34 to the financial statements.

 The College has a wholly owned non-charitable subsidiary, St Peter's College Design and Build Limited, the principal activity of which is the development of building projects.
 The Company's sole contract during the year was the Castle Hill House project.
-Planning permission for this project was received in January 2021 and construction work has commenced in October 2021.
+Construction work commenced in October 2021 and is progressing according to schedule.
 The annual profits of the subsidiary are donated to the College under the Gift Aid Scheme.